Class of 2019

 - Hometown: Lakeside, AZ

-Tyrel spent his Summer Wilderness experience mountaineering in Colorado's Gore Mountain Range and his Social Justice summer volunteering for the Mamelodi Initiative outside of Pretoria, South Africa, his Global Research summer across the United States doing original research on the impact of Native American boarding school curriculum on identity, and his Professional Venture summer as an acting apprentice with the Notre Dame Shakespeare Festival.
+Tyrel spent his Summer Wilderness experience mountaineering in Colorado's Gore Mountain Range, his Social Justice summer volunteering for the Mamelodi Initiative outside of Pretoria, South Africa, his Global Research summer across the United States doing original research on the impact of Native American boarding school curriculum on identity, and his Professional Venture summer as an acting apprentice with the Notre Dame Shakespeare Festival.

 As the CEO of the second Teen Entrepreneurship Summit (TES 2014), Winnie brought 45 students from all over Kenya to participate in a leadership camp, all while interning full-time with Equity Bank in their Mentorship Program.
 As the CEO of the Junior Achievement Company Program (JA 2013), a not-for-profit that runs school-based enterprise clubs as a means of providing children with opportunities to develop critical professional skills, she received the Best CEO Award for profit maximization with 200 shareholders.
 Winnie served as a Peer Counselor (PC) at the African Leadership Academy for the 2014-2015 school year.
 In this role, Winnie acted as a mentor and big sister to new students, helping them with their transition to ALA.
 She was actively involved in the International Relations Council and participated in a Model United Nations conference in Doha, Qatar.
 She was an integral member in the planning of ALA’s flagship Model African Union conference and served as the Director of Logistics for the 2015 conference.